chelnak/ysmrr/README.md

 # You spin me right round

-YSMRR is a simple multi-line spinner package for your terminal.
+Ysmrr is a simple multi-line spinner package for your terminal.

 !["ysmrr"](demo.gif)